 4. Social learning

-Social learning is another novelty in the eLearning universe, but it's very practical due to its range and accessibility.
+Social learning is another one of educational technology examples, but it's very practical due to its range and accessibility.
 As all of your employees probably have at least one social profile (or just use the Internet regularly), you can make use of it to promote social learning among your team members.

 First of all, they can join social groups, online discussions, and forums dedicated to your niche.
 Secondly, you can encourage workers to participate in Q/A website communities such as Quora where they can answer industry-related inquiries, post comments, or ask their own questions.